cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 **Please consult your ISP's documentation for the steps to set up a DNS TXT record at your application's eTLD+1 domain.**

-The DNS TXT record of your application must match the following key-value format:
+The DNS TXT record of your application must match the following key-value format, here "value" is the Cerner-issued client identifier for your application.:

 **Format:**
-"cerner-client-id={value}"
+cerner-client-id=value

 **Example:**
 cerner-client-id=bxdcd0ff-5der-4c15-b2tf-r28b105aa845

-Where `value` is the Cerner-issued client identifier for your application.
 In the case that multiple apps are registered for the same eTLD+1 domain, multiple TXT records can be added each with the `cerner-client-id` for a specific application.
 For example:

-    "cerner-client-id={value1}"
-    "cerner-client-id={value2}"
+    cerner-client-id=value1
+    cerner-client-id=value2
     ...
-    "cerner-client-id={valueN}"
+    cerner-client-id=valueN

 ### Steps to Verify Your Application's Compliance